 Is the European Court of Justice opening the door to material employment practice in social security?

-On 16 July 2020 The Court of Justice of the European Union ruled that international lorry drivers are covered by social insurance in the member state in which the company has its registered office, which: 1) actually exercises authority over the driver, 2) actually pays the wage costs of the driver, and 3) is actually entitled to dismiss the driver.
+On 16 July 2020 The Court of Justice of the European Union ruled that international lorry drivers who work in more than one country are covered by social security regime in the member state in which their employer has its registered office.
+The Court considered the employer to be the entity which actually 1) exercises authority over the driver, 2) pays the salary of the driver, and 3) was able to dismiss the driver, rather than the entity that holds the employment contract.

 In this particular case, the international lorry drivers were dealing with a Cypriot company, with which a formal employment contract had been concluded, and a Dutch company which acted both effectively and materially as the employer.

-The Court of Justice has now ruled that Dutch social insurance laws are applicable, despite the fact that an employment contract exists with a formal employer in Cyprus.
+The Court of Justice has now ruled that Dutch social security regime is applicable, despite the fact that an employment contract exists with a formal employer in Cyprus.

-In this ruling, the Court of Justice established that the drivers did in fact appear to have been members of personnel of the Dutch transport companies, as a result of which Dutch social insurance laws appear to apply to them.
-The Supreme Court is yet to rule on this, and so a final conclusion still has to be reached.
+In this ruling, the Court of Justice established that the drivers did in fact appear to have been personnel of the Dutch transport companies, as a result Dutch social security regime applies to the drivers and their Dutch employer.
+The Supreme Court is yet to rule on this case following the Court of Justice decision, and therefore a final conclusion still has to be reached.

 Edith FranssenSenior associate Attorney at law